SystemsApproach/private5g/intro.rst

 cellular network is starting to blur the line between the access network and the cloud.

-The rest of this book explains what that means in detail, but in a nutshell, thinking of 5G connectivity as a cloud service means that instead of using purpose-built devices and telephony-based operational practices to deliver mobile connectivity, the 5G network is built from commodity hardware, software-defined networks, and cloud-based operational practices.
-Like familiar cloud applications, the end result is a system that increases both feature velocity and operational uniformity.
+The rest of this book explains what that means in detail, but as an overview, thinking of 5G connectivity as a cloud service means that instead of using purpose-built devices and telephony-based operational practices to deliver mobile connectivity, the 5G network is built from commodity hardware, software-defined networks, and cloud-based operational practices.
+And just as with familiar cloud applications, the end result is a system that increases both feature velocity and operational uniformity.
 These advantages are available to legacy MNOs, but whether they will fully embrace them is yet to be seen, so we do not limit ourselves to existing stakeholders or business